If you would like to dispute a fine, please follow this link:

 Can I dispute a fine?

-Courts remain an essential service throughout all COVID-19 alert levels but will operate differently.
-Please check the Courts of NZ website for the latest court protocols:
+Courts remain an essential service throughout all COVID-19 restrictions, but may operate differently.
+Further guidance is available on the Courts of NZ website.

 Our Contact Centre is open 8.30am to 5.00pm Monday to Friday for Fines and Civil Enforcement enquiries.